Variational LOCC-assisted quantum circuits for long-range entangled states

-Long-range entanglement structures play an essential role in many quantum information processing scenarios, which are defined by the minimal circuit depth required for their preparation.
-Specifically, long-range entangled states require deep unitary circuits to be prepared from a product state; asymptotically, the depth requirement would be unbounded in the large system limit \cite{wen_topological_2013, chen_local_2010}.
-A typical example of long-range entangled states is the Greenberger–Horne–Zeilinger (GHZ) state, which finds important applications in quantum communication, cryptography, and computation.
+Long-range entanglement structures play an essential role in many quantum information processing scenarios.
+By definition, long-range entangled states require deep unitary circuits to be prepared from a product state; asymptotically, the depth requirement is unbounded when the system scales \cite{wen_topological_2013, chen_local_2010}.
+A typical example is the Greenberger–Horne–Zeilinger (GHZ) state \cite{greenberger_going_1989}, which finds important applications in quantum communication, cryptography, and computation.
 In addition, as a canonical example exhibiting topological orders, the surface code state is also long-range entangled and consequently serves as a resource for topological quantum memory and computation \cite{bravyi_quantum_1998, kitaev_fault-tolerant_2003}.
-More generally, quantum topological order and error-correcting codes essentially rely on long-range entanglement \cite{yi_complexity_2023}.
+More generally, quantum topological order and error-correcting codes essentially rely on long-range entanglement \cite{yi_complexity_2024}.